John D Lee is a chef and restauranteur living and working in Chiang Mai, Thailand. He's always loved to cook.

 I've made a lot of bagels in my time.
-I owned a bagel restaurant for years, and you would find me every bleary-eyed morning kneading the dough and hand rolling all the fresh bagels for the day.
+I owned a bagel restaurant for years, and you would find me every bleary-eyed morning kneading the dough and hand-rolling all the fresh bagels for the day.

-I've since gotten out of the bagel game (yay, sleep!) but I still love a great bagel.
+I've since gotten out of the bagel game (yay, sleep!), but I still love a great bagel.

 Don't be discouraged if your bagels look at bit funny at first, you'll get the hang of it in no time.
 Those curiously-shaped bagels will still beat supermarket bagels hands down.

 What makes a bagel different from other breads is the two-stage cooking process.
-A bagel is first briefly boiled, and then baked.
+A bagel is first briefly boiled, and then it is baked.
 I worked the meat counter in a Jewish deli as a teenager, and as my boss would say, an unboiled bagel is just a roll with a hole!

 - 4 cups bread flour

-- 1 tbs. sugar
+- 1 tablespoon sugar

-- 1 1/2 tsps. salt
+- 1 1/2 teaspoons salt

-- 1 tbs. vegetable oil
+- 1 tablespoon vegetable oil

-- 2 tsps. instant yeast
+- 2 teaspoons instant yeast

-- 1 and 1/4 to 1 and 1/2 cups of warm water
+- 1 1/4 to 1 1/2 cups warm water

-- Mix all the ingredients in a bowl.
+- Mix all of the ingredients in a bowl.
 You don't have to worry about soaking the yeast when you use instant yeast (most yeast sold these days is instant yeast).
 The dough should feel stiff, but add the extra water if it's really stiff, or you won't be able to get all the dry flour incorporated.

-- Cut the dough into 8 equal sized balls, and let rest for 10 to 20 minutes.
+- Cut the dough into 8 equal-sized balls, and let rest for 10 to 20 minutes.

-- Pre-heat your oven to 425.
+- Preheat your oven to 425°F.

 - Now, take each of the dough balls, and using two hands, roll them into little snakes on the counter.